giantswarm/flux-app/README.md

 It can be used to install [flux2](https://github.com/fluxcd/flux2) toolkit.

+## Installation notes

+If you want to install the Flux CRDs - `crds.install` value, enabled by default - and your Flux CRs as well, then you need to install the App in 2 steps.
+First install without the CRs so Helm can create the Flux CRDs for you.
+Then in a following apply of the App add your Flux CRs - `sources` and `kustomizations` values.

+The reason for this is how Helm manages CRDs and validation of manifests before it applies them to the cluster.
+You cannot install CRDs and CRs using those CRDs in the same run as Helm will fail to validate the manifests against the API.
+It is possible with the [Helm 3 native way of installing CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/) but that does not support updating them in the future.
+Therefore, we install the CRDs using a Job which solves upgrading the CRDs but does not solve installing them at the same time with CRs using those CRDs.
+In theory the CRs could be installed with a separate Job as well but then those resources are not managed by Helm and would require and another Job upon uninstallation to get cleaned up but this adds a lot a complexity and the risk of deleting resources that were not intended to be deleted by the post install hook of the CR clean-up.

 ## Values & Secrets

 This chart allows to add flux `GitRepository` and `Kustomization` CRs through `values.yaml`